SAving your HAIR from the sea

 Protecting your hair from the sun can help keep your hair healthier too.
 With a good UV protectant, your hair will stop soaking up all of those UV rays that cause it to bleach out and dry out.
 For girls who dye their hair, it will also help maintain your color.

 My favorite is the Sun Bum 3 In 1 Leave In Beach Formula.
 It contains a UV protectant which blocks out 90% of the UV rays, and it's made with coconut oil, banana pulp and peel, banana leaf, quinoa protein and sunflower seed oil.
 It's paraben free, color safe, dye free, cruelty free and made in USA.
 It's great to put in your hair before a day at the beach.

 Not only does it protect your hair from the sun, but it also detangles and conditions, so feel free to use this type of product at home too.
 It controls frizz, prevents split ends, slows color fading and will leave your hair silky-smooth and shiny.

 Deep Conditioning Treatments

 Many salons offer a deep conditioning treatment for less than $15.
-They'll give your hair a good cleaning, and then apply a concoction of treatment, then (if they're good) they'll put you under heat for anywhere from 10-45 minutes (I was forgotten about one time and sat of over an hour.
+They'll give your hair a good cleaning, and then apply a concoction of treatment, then (if they feel like it) they'll put you under heat for anywhere from 10-45 minutes (I was forgotten about one time and sat for over an hour.
 My hair actually loved it.).
 These are simple, and my ideal goal, for as damaged as my hair is, would be to go at least twice a month, if not every week.
 I say that because my hair is a lot more damaged than photos would let on, and it's extremely long.
 It can be very difficult to manage, so these treatments are important.